bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 It runs much less frequently - 6 times for the stats dump above.

 Most of the reclaiming efforts are thus focussed on the young generation (new objects).
-Generally 95% of objects are dead by the first GC
+Generally 95% of objects are dead by the first GC.

+Generations are also just classifications - old and young objects aren't stored in distinct memory spaces - they're just conceptional buckets.

 ## Attributes of a generational collector